Knowledge base

 Signature formatting

-You can use an image, edit the HTML source code and format your text using a set of tools.
+You can use an image, edit the HTML source code and format your text using a palette of tools.

-To avoid overly spaced line breaks, use the Shift key in conjunction with the Enter key on your keyboard, which will have the same effect as the HTML tag <br>
+To avoid a line break that is too spaced out, use the caps lock key in conjunction with the ENTER key on your keyboard, which will be equivalent to the HTML tag <br>

 Set a default signature

-To select the default signature under certain conditions:
+To choose the signature used by default under certain conditions:

 - Click here to access your signatures on the Infomaniak Mail web app.

-- Choose the signature that will be inserted by default when drafting:
+- Choose the signature that will be inserted by default when composing:

-By setting a default signature from here, it will automatically be displayed in the body of the email while composing.
-You will still have the possibility to change the signature.
+By defining a default signature from, it will be automatically displayed in the body of the email when composing.
+You will still have the option to change the signature.

-There is a case where the default signature will not be the one automatically inserted by default when drafting a message: refer to point 9 of this other guide.
+There is a case where the default signature will not be the one automatically inserted by default when composing a message: see point 9 of this other guide.

-- If multiple signatures exist, you can select another identity via the dropdown menu.
+- If multiple signatures exist, you can choose another identity via the dropdown menu.

 - You can also quickly access signature settings via the button in the toolbar: